gustafnk/microservice-websites-site/index.md

   - It's ok for a page to depend on a JS framework, as long as the page is within budget and is following agreed policies around accessibility, etc
   - It's not ok for a fragment to depend on a JS framework

-- Discovery of fragment types and fragment instances (TODO)
+- Discovery of fragment types and fragment instances
+  - Teams should publish a catalog of their fragment type and fragment instances
+  - For each fragment type, associate one HTML resource for CSS and optionally on HTML resource for JS
+  - The catalog should be navigated with hypermedia controls (i.e. links)
+  - Optionally, catalogs of "slot types" and "slots" may also be published so that other systems know what is pluggable

+- Styleguide
-- Use a styleguide for communicating overall design.
-Communication goes both ways
+  - Use a styleguide for communicating overall design
+  - Teams are encouraged to submit improvement suggestions to the styleguide and  suggestions for new components

 ---